-Heat oil over medium heat.
-Add onion and carrots and cook until soft, about 10 minutes, stirring occasionally.
+Heat 2 Tablespoons olive oil over medium heat.
+Add the chopped onion and carrots and cook until soft, about 10 minutes, stirring occasionally.

-Add the tomato paste, and cook until the tomato paste is browned and beginning to stick to the pot, about 5 minutes, stirring often.
-Stir in the garlic and cook until fragrant, about 1 minute.
+Add 1 Tablespoon tomato paste, and cook until the paste is browned and beginning to stick to the pot, about 5 minutes, stirring often.
+Stir in the minced garlic and cook until fragrant, about 1 minute.

-Stir in tomatoes, sugar, tomato paste, basil, chicken stock, salt, pepper, and baking soda.
+Stir in the chopped tomatoes, 3 cups vegetable or chicken stock, 1/4 cup packed chopped fresh basil leaves, 1 Tablespoon kosher salt,2 teaspoons sugar, 2 teaspoons freshly ground black pepper, and 1 teaspoon baking soda.
 Bring to a boil and simmer for 30-40 minutes.
-Note that when you add the baking soda, the mixture will froth and there will be a layer of foam on the top of the soup.
-Don't worry, this is normal.
+Note that when you add the baking soda, the mixture will froth, and there will be a layer of foam on the top of the soup.
+Don't worry, this is normal (this is the baking powder reacting with the acidic tomatoes).

 Remove from heat.
 Puree using an immersion blender (carefully).
 Strain the soup, using a fine mesh strainer, stirring and pressing pulp against the mesh to remove all liquid.
 Discard pulp (see note).

-Stir in evaporated milk.
+Stir in 1 12 ounce can 2% evaporated milk.
 Return to medium heat to reheat.
 Serve with extra basil to garnish, and with croutons if desired.

 Notes